TinyTakinTeller/GodotProjectZero/readme.md

 # Godot Project Zero: A Dark Forest

+Inspired by A Dark Room, the Dark Forest is an incremental experimental minimalistic game project.

 CONTRIBUTE:
 - see "Issues" section on Github for working on **project (enhancements)**
 - join Discord (add `tiny_takin_teller` for invites) and Trello for working on **game (content, mechanics, design)**